-To obtain Poincaré sections, we implement the following numerical schemes: ODE45: explicit Runge-Kutta with difference order 5; RK4 and RK10: implicit Runge-Kutta with difference orders 4 and 10 and SPRK2: symplectic partitioned Runge-Kutta with difference order 2.
-Due to the accumulation of errors, different numerical schemes (for the same ICs) sometimes produce trajectories that cease to agree after some time, thus reflecting the sensitivity to initial conditions.
-Despite this difference in trajectories, we find that the corresponding Poincaré sections from all schemes are roughly the same when evolved for sufficiently long times (see Fig. 8).
+We implement the following numerical schemes: ODE45: explicit Runge-Kutta (RK) with difference order 5; RK4 and RK10: implicit RK with difference orders 4 and 10 and SPRK2: symplectic partitioned RK with difference order 2.
+Due to the accumulation of errors, different schemes (for the same ICs) sometimes produce trajectories that cease to agree after some time, thus reflecting the sensitivity to ICs.
+Despite this, we find that the corresponding Poincaré sections from all schemes are roughly the same when evolved for sufficiently long times (see Fig. 8).
 Moreover, we find a strong correlation between the degree to which different schemes produce the same trajectory and the degree of chaos as manifested in Poincaré sections.
-As the agreement in trajectories between different schemes improves, the Poincaré sections go from being spread over 2d regions to being concentrated on a finite union of 1d curves.
-Since ODE45 is computationally faster than the other schemes, the results presented below are obtained using it.
-Furthermore, we find that for all ICs studied, all four Poincaré sections on surfaces defined by $\varphi_1 = 0$, $\varphi_2 = 0$, $p_1 = 0$ and $p_2 = 0$ are qualitatively similar with regard to the degree of regularity or chaos.
-Thus, in the sequel, we restrict to the Poincaré surface defined by $\varphi_1 = 0$.
+As the agreement in trajectories between different schemes improves, the Poincaré sections go from chaotic to regular.
+Furthermore, for all ICs studied, the Poincaré sections on the surfaces $\varphi_1 = 0$ , $\varphi_2 = 0$ , $p_1 = 0$ and $p_2 = 0$ are qualitatively similar with regard to the degree of stochasticity.
+Thus, we restrict to the " $\varphi_1 = 0$ " Poincaré surface.
+The results presented below were obtained using the fastest of the schemes, namely, ODE45.

-2. Symmetry breaking accompanying onset of chaos
+2. Symmetry breaking accompanying the onset of chaos